 Use coupons to:

-• Win new customers
+- Win new customers

-• Encourage repeat purchases
+- Encourage repeat purchases

-• Reward loyal customers
+- Reward loyal customers

-Sales Promotion Example #1: Canada Dry
+Sales Promotion Example #1: LEGO F1 Series

-2. Rebates
+2. Rebates / Cashback

 Research shows that rebates are among the most effective consumer promotions you can run.
 According to the Promotion Marketing Association, consumers are 75% more likely to buy a product if it includes a rebate option.
+In today’s economic environment, where consumers are more price-conscious and deliberate with their spending, rebates have become even more powerful.
+They not only offer tangible savings but also give customers a sense of value and control, making them a strong driver of purchase decisions and brand loyalty.

 Rebates offer customers a post-purchase discount on the products they buy.
 Traditionally, customers would claim their rebate by completing a physical form.
 But today, brands harness end-to-end digital rebate platforms to simplify the process, while capturing valuable first-party data they can use to inform future sales promotions.